UlordChain/Document/Proof-of-Work.md

 # CryptoHello: A One-Way Function for Proof-of-Work

-In this paper, we present a one-way function H, which is friendly to CPU architectures, but NOT to GPUs, FPGAs or ASICs.
+In this paper, we present a one-way function cryptoHello, which is friendly to CPU architectures, but NOT to GPUs, FPGAs or ASICs.

-## 1. Design of One-way Function H
+## 1. Design of One-way Function cryptoHello
 ### 1.1 Principles
-In order to resist efficiently implementation on GPUs, FPGAs and ASICs, the design of H should satisfy following features:
+In order to resist efficiently implementation on GPUs, FPGAs and ASICs, the design of cryptoHello should satisfy following features:
 1. More memory size than common hash functions.
-Considering the cache size of CPUs, the memory size for H is 1MB.
+Considering the cache size of CPUs, the memory size for cryptoHello is 1MB.
 2. A lot of memory accesses in random mode.
 3. High serialization and control dependence to prevent parallel execution in the function.
 4. Using 16 different types of one-way function to increase the chip area for ASIC implementation.

-### 1.2 Design of One-way Function H
+### 1.2 Design of One-way Function cryptoHello
 We use following definitions in our paper:
-[Definition 1] One-Way function y=H(x), the output y is 256 bits.
+[Definition 1] One-Way function y=cryptoHello(x), the output y is 256 bits.
 [Definition 2] One-Way function family hi，0≤i≤15.
 The input of each function is 256 bits, except h0, which can accept arbitrary length input.
 The output of each function is 256 bits.
 [Definition 3] Pseudorandom number generator. seed(uint48 s) sets the seed, and rand() returns random result in 48 bits.
 We choose linear congruential generator Xn+1 = (aXn + c) mod m,  n ≥0，where a =25214903917, c = 11, m = 248 (rand48() in glibc).
 [Definition 4] Working memory M with size of |M| bytes.
 We choose |M|=1M=220.
 [Definition 5] reduce_bit(x, y) to reduce input x to output in y bits.
 The length of x is l bits，satisfied with l≥y。x is expanded X to L bits, where L mod y =0 and X[L-1:l]=0.
 X is split into L/y segments in y bits.
-The output is XOR of all segments.
+The output is *XOR* of all segments.
 [Definition 6] RRS(x, y) to rotate shift right x with y bits.

-The one-way function H includes three algorithms:
+The one-way function cryptoHello includes three algorithms:
 1. Initialize the working memory M.
 2. Modify the content of M.
 3. Generate the output according to the content of M.

 **[Alg-1] Initialize the working memory M**
-Input  :  x  	The input of one-way function y=H(x)
+Input  :  x  	The input of one-way function y=cryptoHello(x)
 Output： M 	Working memory
 Parameters: K   To adjust the computation speed.
 Larger K implies faster.
 Variables: